 Sell Sheet: Combining an Executive Bio and Resume into a Networking Document

-A “shell sheet” combines the inner workings of a resume and a bio.
-It provides a bio with an career timeline absent extensive details expected in a traditional resume for a job search.
+A “sell sheet” combines the inner workings of a resume and a bio.
+It provides a bio with a career timeline absent extensive details expected in a traditional resume for a job search.
 Situations when you utilize a “sell sheet” include attending business meetings, applying for a local or national award or submitting a proposal for a speaking engagement, combine the inner workings of a resume and an executive bio into a “sell sheet.”
-This provides a career timeline without extensive details that would be expected in a traditional resume for a job search.

 Interested in having your executive bio written or a “sell sheet” created for your next business opportunity?
 Hop over to my professional bio and executive bio writing services page for more details about this service.